 This is a concert of Greek love stories — from the dramatic rescue of Andromeda by Perseus on his winged horse Pegasus to the story of Daphnis and Chloe, who against all odds, including pirates, winter blizzards and kidnapping, still are able to sustain their love.
-Sandwiched in between is Bernstein’s take on Plato’s philosophy of love itself.
+Sandwiched in between is Bernstein’s take on Plato’s philosophy of love itself, written for violin and orchestra.
 Come for the love, stay for the music.
 This is a rarely heard combination of works that, while challenging for the performers, will sound effortlessly amazing to your ears.

 Longus’s romance, an early example of a genre that continued through the melodramatic movie serials of the 1930s on to The Princess Bride, is the story of the love between a shepherd and shepherdess (both foundlings).
 They’re consistently threatened by violent suitors, invading pirates, winter blizzards, and abductions; but they remain constant until their passion is consummated on the final page, a consummation brilliantly reflected in Ravel’s score.